Texas Department of Aging and Disability Services

 The following words and terms, when used in this handbook, have the following meanings, unless the context clearly indicates otherwise.

 1915(c) waiver program — A home or community-based service authorized by §1915(c) of the Social Security Act and approved by the Centers for Medicare and Medicaid Services.

 Activities of daily living — Activities that are essential to daily self care, including bathing, dressing, grooming, routine hair and skin care, meal preparation, feeding, exercising, toileting, transfer and ambulation, positioning, range of motion and assistance with self-administered medications.

 Adaptive aid —A device that is needed to treat, rehabilitate, prevent or compensate for a condition that results in a disability or a loss of function and helps an individual perform the activities of daily living or control the environment in which the individual lives.

 Appeal —A request for a fair hearing to challenge a program or service suspension, service reduction, service denial or termination.

-Attendant — An employee of a provider or of an individual who has selected the consumer directed services option and who provides direct attendant care to the individual and meets the requirements in §51.421 of Chapter 51 of the Texas Administrative Code (TAC), Requirements for Attendants Providing Respite and Flexible Family Support Services.
+Attendant — An employee of a program provider or of an individual who has selected the Consumer Directed Services (CDS) option who provides direct care to the individual and meets the requirements in §51.421 of Chapter 51 of the Texas Administrative Code (TAC), Requirements for Attendants Providing Respite and Flexible Family Support Services.